what is keto diet ? is this diet really good for weight loss??

 It is difficult to adhere to requires family and social support.

-It may not be suitable for all persons can be associated with side effect.
+It may not be suitable for all persons who can be associated with side effects.

 Very long-term effects are not known.